Rawalpindi History

 Haveli Sujan Singh:

-Besides the narrow streets of Bhabra Bazar inside Raja Bazar an old and dilapidated building still stands somehow, it is called Sujan Singh Haveli, built by ‘Rai Bahadur Sujan Singh’ who was one of the most influential landlords of the area and wealthy businessmen before the partition of Pakistan-India.
+Besides the narrow streets of Bhabra Bazar inside Raja Bazar, an old and dilapidated building still stands somehow. it is called Sujan Singh Haveli, built by ‘Rai Bahadur Sujan Singh’ who was one of the most influential landlords of the area and a wealthy businessman before the partition of Pakistan-India.

 Built in 1893 by renowned artists and masons of that era who carved some of the beautiful craftsmanship on the walls and doors of the building.

-Before partition Singh and his family stayed here for a long time.
+Before the partition, Singh and his family had lived here for a long time.
 After partition, the Haveli was allotted to 40 families who migrated to Pakistan from Kashmir.
-Now it’s abandoned and no one is living here, most of the building is damaged or destroyed.
+Now it’s abandoned, and no one is living here.
+Most of the building is damaged or destroyed.
 But it still shows the royal history of Rai Bahadur Sujan Singh and his family.

 Haveli Sujan Singh